 When the current CEO of Uber joined, he reportedly got a compensation package of around $200 million.
 He didn't have to come up with the idea, raise funds, and grind away for years for that type of money.
 His net worth composition is mostly in company stock.

 All he has to do is be a good ambassador until he can sell all his stock after the company goes public.
 The current CEO of Google just sold stock worth $131 million and is getting another $340 million package.

 Instead of becoming an executive, you can go the hard, but extremely satisfying route of creating your own business.
 The business doesn't have to be based around a revolutionary new product.
 Instead, you can simply build a business around a lifestyle like Financial Samurai.

-The big business had a 20% chance of getting a $25 million payout by working 14 hour days and experiencing maximum stress for three years.
+The big business had a 20% chance of getting a $25 million payout by working 14 hour days.
+I'd have to experience maximum stress for three years.
 I decided the lifestyle business was the way to go because money doesn't buy happiness.

 When you own a business, not only do you collect its profits, you can also sell the business for a multiple of its profits.
 This is where the illiquid portion of Business Interests comes in.

-A Different Mindset
+A Different Mindset To Build Wealth

-I was speaking to a very wealthy entrepreneur the other day, and he said the greatest skill one can have is figuring out a way to hire talented people willing to dedicate their lives to making YOU rich.
+I was speaking to a very wealthy entrepreneur the other day.
+He said the greatest skill one can have is figuring out a way to hire talented people willing to dedicate their lives to making YOU rich.

 Know your worth.
 If you are starting to get frustrated with the lack of efficiency at the office or you are beginning to tell yourself you can do it better, then give it a go.
 Make a better mousetrap.